godamartonaron/GODA_pyPPG/docs/_build/html/_sources/tutorials/pyPPG_example.rst.txt

 #. **Biomarker Statistics**: A concise summary of the 74 PPG biomarkers is provided within this module.
 #. **SQI calculation**: This module calculates the PPG Signal Quality Index based on beat template correlation.
 #. **Save data**: This module allows for the saving of extracted Fiducial points, Biomarkers, and Statistics into a .csv file.

-The resulting figures and outcomes are stored within the *temp_dir* folder, which is automatically generated within the project directory.

 .. image:: PPG_MAT_sample.png
    :align: center